Updated: Mar 23

-Preparing Aural Test for Grade 5 students:
+Preparing the Grade 5 Aural Test for our students.

-The first part of the test is:
+The First part of the Grade 5 aural test is:

-Melodic repetition: the candidate is required to sing or play from memory a melody heard twice.
+Melodic Repetition: the candidate is required to sing or play from memory a melody heard twice.
 The melody will begin on a note from the tonic triad, it will be no longer than 4 bars and it will be in two, three or four times.
 The candidate may sing or play dynamics and articulation, but the examiner will assess only pitch and rhythm accuracy.
 The melody will be in a major or minor key up to three sharps or flats.

 The preparation method is the same as for the Grade 4.
 Please refer to previous article for tips.

-The second part of the test is:
+The Second part of the Grade 5 aural test is:

-Sight singing: the candidate is required to sing six notes from score in free time.
+Sight Singing: the candidate is required to sing six notes from score in free time.
 One can choose to sing in treble or bass clef.
 The notes will be within the range of a 5th above and a 4th below the tonic in a major key up to 2 sharps or flats.
 The starting and the ending note will be the tonic.